DasPriester/KeyMeasurer/README.md

 This project is a simple image processing application that allows the user to detect and profile a key, resulting in an ID.

-This Application uses the MATLAB Application Designer to create a GUI that allows the user to connect a webcam and take a picture or video of a key.
+This application uses the MATLAB Application Designer to create a GUI that allows the user to connect a webcam and take a picture or video of a key.

 The application then uses MATLAB's image processing toolbox to detect the key and profile it, resulting in an ID.